 Attitudes towards tipping vary around the world.
 In Mexico, it is considered disrespectful to the crew and staff to not leave a gratuity if the service is deserving.
-For your guidance, most guests leave a tip of US\$350 to \$450.
+For your guidance, most guests leave a tip of US\$225 to \$300.
+Please note that the panga captains are independent service providers from the local village, and it would be appropriate to tip them directly if the service is deserving.